bluemooninc/magento2nginx/README.md

   TZ: "Asia/Tokyo"
 ```

-# Into Docker by ssh setup your magento
+# Into Docker by ssh and setup your magento
 At vagrant ssh, You can build docker environment using docker-compose.
 ```bash
 # Build and run your container